Dave864/Grid_Game/README.md

 This scene loads the player avatar and handles player movement.
 This scene handles world creation.
 * Player Movement
   * Input for player movement and/or player rotation is recieved.
-  * Rotation input is recieved 1b
+  * Rotation input is recieved.
     1. Rotates the player clockwise or counter-clockwise along the y-axis.
   * Movement input is recieved.
     1. Look at the player's current rotation and changes movement input values.
 The changes are made so movement corresponds to the player's orientation.